 Please note: If you have booked any tickets with discounts (children, elderly citizens etc.), your printed confirmations will not have any QR codes on them.
 You will need to go to the ticket office at the Alhambra main entrance with your confirmations and documentation to proof the age or special status of those with discounted tickets.
 You will then receive tickets with a QR code for everyone that will enable you to go through ticket control.

 The best way to get to the Alhambra is by car.
-Take the A-44 direction Granada and follow the signs for the Alhambra.
-This will take you around the city and then via the A-395 up the hill to the Alhambra where you will be directed to its large car park.
+Take the A-44 and then the GR-30 direction Granada and follow the signs for the Alhambra.
+This will take you around the city, until exit 16, and then after another short bit of highway onto the A-395 up the hill to the Alhambra where you will be directed to its large car park.

 Alternatively, to arrive at the Alhambra on foot from the centre of Granada, walk up the street called Cuesta de Gomérez from Plaza Nueva, and after passing through the Gate of the Pomegranates continue uphill through a short stretch of forest to the Gate of Justice on your left.
 Walk up the steps inside the gate and you will reach a large open area with the Alcazaba on the left side and the Palace of Charles V in front of you.
 It is a good 25 minutes uphill but it is worth it.